Python-GIS-book/site/source/part1/chapter-03/md/00-pandas-basics.md

 - Python Pickle format
 - SQL (Postgresql, MySQL, Oracle, MariaDB, etc.)

-See full list from the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/) [^pandasdocs].
+For a full list of supported file formats and other features, see the official [pandas documentation and reference guide](https://pandas.pydata.org/pandas-docs/stable/) [^pandasdocs].

 <!-- #region deletable=true editable=true -->
 ## Pandas data structures

 In pandas, table-like data are stored in two-dimensional `DataFrame` objects with labeled rows and columns.
 The pandas DataFrame was originally inspired by data frames that are in-built in the R programming language.
 You can think of the pandas DataFrame as a programmable spreadsheet.
 One-dimensional sequences of values are stored in pandas `Series`.
 One row or one column in a pandas DataFrame is actually a pandas Series.
 You can think of a pandas Series as a clever list.
-These pandas structures incorporate a number of things we've already encountered, such as indices, data stored in a collection, and data types.
+These pandas structures incorporate a number of things we've already encountered earlier in this book, such as indices, data stored in a collection, and data types.

 ![_**Figure 3.1**.
 Illustration of pandas DaraFrame and pandas Series data structures.
 Pandas DataFrame is a 2-dimensional data structure used for storing and mainpulating table-like data (data with rows and columns).
 Pandas Series is a 1-dimensional data structure used for storing and manipulating an sequence of values._](./../img/pandas-structures-annotated.png)